BenjaminTetteh/BenjaminTetteh/README.md

 # Hello, 🖐️ my name is Benjamin Tetteh.
+I'm a tech enthusiast.

 ### 👨‍💻 About me:
 I’m a passionate and self-motivated learner.